7 Strategies for Selling your Business FAST (For Maximum Value)

 That will be too late for many of the exiting Boomers.

-So, if you want to sell your business…
+So, if you are interested in selling your business…

 #1 Understand whom you are selling to